October 10, 2024

 Black Crappie

 - Fair: Drift jig and minnows in deeper water; try different depths until you find active fish.
+These fish should move shallower around cedar tree piles as the water cools.
 Bluegill - Fair: Try small jigs around brush piles.
-Channel Catfish - Fair: Use dead chubs around rip-rapped shorelines.
-Largemouth Bass - Good: Try plastics and crankbaits around the brush piles and rip-rapped shoreline.
+Largemouth Bass - Good: Use plastics and crankbaits around the brush piles and rip-rapped shoreline.

 Rathbun Reservoir

-The current lake level is 905.58 msl; the 2024 summer recreation target pool is 905.60 msl; typical recreation pool is 904 msl.
+The current lake level is 903.57 msl; recreation pool is 904 msl.
 Lake Rathbun has zebra mussels; properly drain, clean and dry equipment before transporting to another waterbody.
-Black Crappie - Fair: Try jigs around submerged cedar tree piles and docks.
-Crappie have moved to deeper water; target brush piles in 15-20 feet of water.
-Channel Catfish - Fair: Use minnows or nightcrawlers along areas with large rocks.
-Walleye - Fair: Try trolling crankbaits or crawler harnesses.
+Black Crappie - Fair: Try jigs around submerged cedar tree piles.
+Target brush piles in 15-20 feet of water.
+Trolling for suspended crappies can also be effective.
+As the water cools, try around docks and shallow brush piles.
+Walleye - Fair: Try trolling crankbaits or crawler harnesses around rock piles and the old river channel.
 All walleye less than 15-inches must be immediately released unharmed.
-Wiper (Hybrid Striped Bass) - Fair: Use jigging spoons or crankbaits over rock piles and near the old river channel.
+Wiper (Hybrid Striped Bass) - Fair: Use jigging spoons or crankbaits over rock piles and submerged islands.

 Red Haw Lake